sainioan/gitRep/documentation/Arkkitehtuuri.md

 When a new income is recorded, the gui invokes the createIncome method of the MyBudgetService class, with the username, amount, and date as its parameters.

+## Main weaknesses

+### Graphical user interface
+All of the GUI logic is in onemethod making it difficult to handle.
+A possible fix would be to create separate methods for building up each scene, but despite trying to create separate code blocks for building up the different scene, I was not able to get it to work.